Book 16

 A) Answer these questions:

-3. What did he do on his ship in the morning?
+3. What did the admiral do after coming on board in the evening?

 B) Which words in the story mean the opposite of: